GitHub PR Interaction with Jenkins

 6. Click Build.

 The list of experimental builds includes builds that automatically run on opened and updated pull requests, as well as numerous other builds for on-demand use.
-To help identify the on-demand build you want to run, you can consult the lists of continuous, nightly, and weekly builds, but you should not schedule continuous, nightly, or weekly builds directly.
+To help identify the on-demand build you want to run, you can consult the lists of continuous, and nightly but you should not schedule continuous or nightly builds directly.

 Updating Installation Prerequisites